Pennsylvania Special Election Is a No-Excuses, Must-Win Race for Team Trump

 Raising the profile of this race still more as a potential 2018 bellwether is that the Democratic candidate, former local prosecutor Conor Lamb, is regularly described as being “straight out of central casting” — a 33-year-old Marine veteran with deep roots in the district and a moderate issues profile and style.

 Unsurprisingly, reports Politico, the national GOP and the Trump administration are taking no chances in this race.
-Trump himself and Vice-President Mike Pence have already appeared in the district with Saccone, and are prepared to do so again, with cabinet members also on call to take the short trip up to Pittsburgh.
+Trump himself and Vice-President Mike Pence have already appeared in the district with Saccone, and are prepared to do so again, with Cabinet members also on call to take the short trip up to Pittsburgh.
 Saccone is not a particularly good fundraiser, so the GOP and outside groups are already making up for that abundantly; at the moment, “Republicans [are] outspending Democrats on TV by nearly 5-1,” with more money on the way.

 All this national and conservative-movement activity is occurring at a time when their huge built-in advantages in the district are potentially being strengthened by an abatement — perhaps temporary, perhaps not — in the intensity of the Democratic “wave” that was so evident at the end of 2017.
 The Democratic advantage in the congressional generic ballot — a regular measurement of national party strength in a midterm election — has by most accounts shrunk by more than half since its peak just before Christmas.

-There’s more than a month to go before voters in Pennsylvania’s 18th district go to the polls, and a lot could happen in the interim.
+There’s more than a month to go before voters in Pennsylvania’s 18th District go to the polls, and a lot could happen in the interim.
 But it’s pretty clear this is not only the GOP’s race to lose, but one that if they do lose could indicate a real disaster in the making for Trump and his party.